KentaKodashima/kentakodashima-com/src/pages/projects/portfolio-website.md

       linkType: GitHub
       url: 'https://github.com/KentaKodashima/kentakodashima-com'
 about: >-
   This is a showcase of my works and skills.
-During the process of developing my portfolio, I have tried out some new technologies such as Gatsby.js, Netlify CMS and Styled Components.
+In the process of developing my portfolio, I have tried out some new technologies such as Gatsby.js, Netlify CMS and Styled Components.
+The post requests from the contact form is handed with AWS Lambda function.

   My old portfolio was built using my own custom WordPress theme to manage